hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Does "AI Art" start out by mimicking?**

-Much of the history of "AI" art is imitation.
+Imitation runs throughout the history of  "AI" art.
 Most commonly, [style transfer explicitly mimics existing artists](https://mrl.cs.nyu.edu/publications/image-analogies), with lots of "Van Gogh" and "Picasso" styles, and newer diffusion has a lot of ["in the style of"](/2022/05/25/dall-e.html).
-These are new styles in the spirit of existing artists rather than existing replications.
-More generally, aesthetically, a lot of "AI" art is about mimicking existing things: movie stills, conceptual art,
+I would argue that, in attempting to mimic existing styles, they are still producing new styles; a picture "in the style of a Van Gogh" isn't actually in the style of Van Gogh, for many reasons.
+More generally, aesthetically, a lot of "AI" art is about mimicking existing forms, whether traditional portraits or movie posters and so on.

 The lessons of history is that this simulation is temporary: people aren't going to want "paintings in the style of Van Gogh" for very long (if they ever do).
 "AI" art may evolve into something very different.

 One could also make the case that the popularity of [visual indeterminacy in GAN Art](https://direct.mit.edu/leon/article-abstract/53/4/424/96926/Visual-Indeterminacy-in-GAN-Art?redirectedFrom=fulltext) refers to [indeterminate visuals in Modern art](https://www.nytimes.com/interactive/2021/01/29/arts/design/juan-gris-cubism-collage.html), although without any specific reference in style.
 It's more the feeling that's similar; GAN art often "feels like" Modern art because of the indeterminacy and ambiguity.